DELUXEHUNTER/The-Kingdom-and-Crown/README.md

-# Unciv-mod-example

-An example mod for Unciv, that adds one new Civilization.

-For information on how to build and use mods, please refer to [the setup instructions](https://yairm210.github.io/Unciv/Modders/Making-a-new-Civilization/)
+# The kingdom and crown.

+An unciv mod adding new civilizations, era's, ect...
+Overall changing the entire game from the ground up, I'm very new to modding the game and this is a very ambitious step so it may be horrible, but I will try my best to give ya'll an amazing mod